 Code INT-STD-40-005_19

 Requirement (s) Annex 4

 Publication date 2 July 2015

-product) for sale to According to FSC- manufacturer cann Sustody (CoC) certified manufacturer is making furniture (final to a large international retailer that does not hold a CoC certificate.
-STD-40-005 V2-1, Annex 4, Clause 1.4, the CoC certified not make a Controlled Wood claim on sales documentation for the e retailer does not hold a CoC certificate.
+An FSC Chain of Custody (CoC) certified manufacturer is making furniture (final product) for sale to a large international retailer that does not hold a CoC certificate.
+According to FSC-STD-40-005 V2-1, Annex 4, Clause 1.4, the CoC certified manufacturer cannot make a Controlled Wood claim on sales documentation for the furniture, since the retailer does not hold a CoC certificate.

-or statement that the CoC company can make on or off product?